ayomawdb/kbase.ayoma.me/docs/iam-kerberos.md

 2. DC returns TGT
 3. User request TGS for web service
 4. DC provides TGS (TGS contains user's TGT)
-5. User sends TGT and TGS to web Server
+5. User sends TGT and TGS to web Server **Same as usual up to this point**
 6. Web server service account use user's TGT to request a TGS got database server from DC
  - Web server service account can decrypt TGS and extract the user's TGT
  - This is because TGS is encryoted with web server service account's NTLM hash
 7. Web server service account connects to database impersonating the user

+- When allowed to a paticular service-account, allows delegation to any service in domain
+  - by impercenating incoming user
+  - because DC place user's TGT in TGS (step 4)
+  - In example: web server service account can request access to any service in domain as user connecting to it
+  - Usable to escalate privilages (if webserver can be comprimzed)
+    - When a domian admin / high privilaged user connect to machine (Ex: webserver)

 - Identifying Nodes with Unconstrained Delegation Enabled
     ```